Mariners vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has 67 hits with 15 doubles, two triples, eight home runs, 26 walks and 44 RBI.
-He's also stolen seven bases.
+- Semien has 15 doubles, two triples, eight home runs, 26 walks and 44 RBI (68 total hits).
+He's also swiped seven bases.

-- Semien will look for his 21st straight game with a hit in this contest.
-In his last 10 outings he is batting .279 with four doubles, a triple, a home run, three walks and nine RBI.
+- Semien hopes to build on a 21-game hitting streak in this matchup.
+During his last 10 games he is hitting .250 with three doubles, a triple, a home run, two walks and six RBI.

 Semien Recent Games